Amanda has worked in estate agency in the Southeast of England for a number of years in both residential and commercial property sales.

 The journey by rail from Dagenham Dock to London Liverpool Street takes around 35 minutes.

-A seriously beautiful village on the Essex Suffolk border, Dedham has only a limited range of property currently available (January 2020) and very little of that could be described as cheap.
-On the day that I researched Dedham house prices, the least expensive 3 bedroom house available was £290,000, but prices quickly escalated upwards.
+A seriously beautiful village on the Essex Suffolk border, Dedham has only a limited range of property currently available (January 2021) and very little of that could be described as cheap.
+On the day that I researched Dedham house prices, the least expensive 3 bedroom house available was £525,000, and prices quickly escalated upwards.

 Harlow was built as a New Town after World War 2 as part of a scheme to ease over-crowding in London which was heavily damaged during the Blitz.
 The development incorporated the market town of Harlow, now a neighbourhood known as Old Harlow, and many of the surrounding villages and hamlets.
 Much of the development took place in the 1950s and 1960s, resulting in a core housing stock dating from this period.
 Harlow is served by the NHS Princess Alexandra Hospital, which has a 24 hour Accident & Emergency and Urgent Care Centre near the town centre.

 Located only 10 miles from London Stanstead Airport, and within a 40 minute rail commute of London Liverpool Street, the town has excellent transport links.

 Three bedroom houses are so wonderfully cheap in Harwich that you can actually find one or two that cost less than £170,000.
 In fact, if you lived in Harwich, and had say, £370,000 to spare, you could buy quite an imposing 4 bedroom house with a drive and a garage.
 What would scarcely buy you a terraced house in Upminster, would virtually guarantee you a luxurious home here in the northern-most coastal town of Essex.